elifesciences/elife-flux-test/docs/upgrade-to-flux-v2.md

 kubectl -n flux scale deployment helm-operator --replicas=0 # stop helm-operator
 # Merge in the changed `HelmRelease` into the main repo
-flux reconcile source git flux-system flux tree kustomization infrastructure # confirm flux has loaded the new helm release helm list -A # confirm release  is still deployed (you should see a new revision) kubectl -n flux scale deployment helm-operator --replicas=1 # start helm-operator again
+flux reconcile source git flux-system flux tree kustomization flux-system # confirm flux has loaded the new helm release helm list -A # confirm release is still deployed (you should see the revision incremented as helm-controller did an upgrade) kubectl -n flux scale deployment helm-operator --replicas=1 # start helm-operator again
 ```